 So even if you have not read a book in years, be open to the idea of having a book next to your bed at night that you read some from daily.

-The Real Estate Agent’s Best Books List
+The Real Estate Professional’s Best Books List

 Let’s get right to it.